Wait for it!

 Life doesn’t suck; it just is.
 Neither designed for flourishing or floundering; the universe is survival friendly.
 Species naturally tend for their young until their young are sufficiently strong to survive outside the nest or nursery.

 Survival for young requires complete reliance on caregivers.
 A young child cannot face the complexities of this world; it’s too dangerous.
-Humans heavily dependent on brains and not brawn require extensive childhood nurturing, waiting for learning to catch-up with the physical development.
+Humans heavily dependent on brains and not brawn require extensive nurturing, waiting for learning to catch-up with their physical development.
 We need smarts to survive and wisdom to flourish, implementing strategies to work through the peculiarities of our society and human challenges.

 Adults usually meet life’s demands.
 We’re survivors.
-I’ve worked in the downtown area of a large city for nearly two decades.
+I’ve worked in a large city for nearly two decades.
 I’ve become familiar with many of the faces and stories wandering, sleeping and living within the small confines of the City Park and giant buildings.
 Survivors.
-Many of the homeless population have lived on the streets for decades.
+Many have lived on the streets for decades.
 They survive.
-They find food and shelter and survive but not flourish.
-The stresses stretch mental resources, borrowing energy for growth to focus on mere survival.
+They find food and shelter to survive.
+The stresses stretch their mental resources, borrowing energy for growth to focus on mere survival.

 Many of these survivors suffered childhoods parched from neglect.
 Instead of healthy habits, they found debilitating addictions to sooth the pain, creating a puzzle nearly impossible to solve.

 Unlike the small child, adults possess a greater foundation to judge experience, more aware of hidden dangers.
 We can prepare for unseen threats, accidents, and sicknesses—even death.
 Part of us longs for the childhood security of loving caregivers that governed and protected our lives.
 But childhood security came with vulnerability.
 Complete protection requires complete dependence.
 A dangerous combination in adult relationships, creating susceptibility to abuse.